-‘Fox News’ Forced To Apologize After Guest Calls Hillary Clinton ‘Herpes’ That ‘Won’t Go Away’
+Fox News Forced To Apologize After Guest Calls Hillary Clinton ‘Herpes’ That ‘Won’t Go Away’

 Fox News may be the most widely viewed TV news network in America, but its tremendous outreach doesn’t seem to instill a modicum of responsibility when reporting the news.

-Another example of outright prejudice by the network happened yesterday when a guest appearing during a news broadcast, Anna Paulina, compared Hillary Clinton to “herpes” that “won’t go away”.
+Another example of alleged prejudice by the network happened yesterday when a guest appearing during a news broadcast, Anna Paulina, compared Hillary Clinton to “herpes” that “won’t go away.”
 Paulina, who is Turning Point USA’s director of Hispanic engagement, was speaking to political analyst Doug Schoen about Clinton emails, which is once again the topic of conservative discourse after reports suggested that Congress was considering opening an investigation into whether Ivanka Trump used her private email to carry out government-related business, as reported by the Inquisitr earlier today.

-In an apparent attempt to deflect from the accusations, Trump this week lashed out at Hillary Clinton, who had also used her private email server to carry out government activities during her time as the Secretary of State.
+In an apparent attempt to deflect from the accusations, Trump this week lashed out at Hillary Clinton, who had also used her private email server to carry out government activities during her time as the secretary of state.
 He even went so far as to “invent” 100,000 Hillary emails which never existed.

-Seemingly taking her cue from the president, Paulina was quick to lambast Hillary as well, saying the former Secretary of State was like “herpes” which “won’t go away,” according to The Hill.
+Seemingly taking her cue from the president, Paulina was quick to lambast Hillary as well, saying the former secretary of state was like “herpes” which “won’t go away,” according to the Hill.

 “She won’t go away.
-She’s like herpes,” Paulina said, leading to a stunned expression from host Rick Leventhal, who then composed himself to call the comment “inappropriate”.
+She’s like herpes,” Paulina said, leading to a stunned expression from host Rick Leventhal, who then composed himself to call the comment “inappropriate.”

 “OK, that is news that we are breaking here,” Leventhal said.
 “Not appropriate.”